FAQ

 Token & Economics

-The full tokenomics details can be found here.
+The full tokenomics details can be found herearrow-up-right.
 Key points:

 • 51% community allocation via the Litecoin DAO